Why should you create your own Joomla template? There are a few good reasons why we should make this happen!

 <!-- https://raw.githubusercontent.com/astridx/boilerplate/t35/src/templates/facile/templateDetails.xml --> <?xml version="1.0" encoding="utf-8"?> <extension type="template" client="site" method="upgrade"> <name>facile</name> <creationDate>[DATE]</creationDate> <author>[AUTHOR]</author> <authorEmail>[AUTHOR_EMAIL]</authorEmail> <authorUrl>[AUTHOR_URL]</authorUrl> <copyright>[COPYRIGHT]</copyright> <license>GNU General Public License version 2 or later;</license> <version>__BUMP_VERSION__</version> <description>TPL_FACILE_XML_DESCRIPTION</description> <files> <filename>component.php</filename> <filename>error.php</filename> <filename>index.php</filename> <filename>offline.php</filename> <filename>templateDetails.xml</filename> <filename>template_preview.png</filename> <filename>template_thumbnail.png</filename> <folder>language</folder> </files> </extension>

-templateDetails.xml that contains information for the installation.
-The type is called
+templateDetails.xml contains information for the installation.
+The type is

 method="upgrade" allows to install the template at a later time over a previous version.